TannerCoker/SpaceAdventure3398/README.md

 * Team:

 * Lucas Anesti: I was able to find some design patterns that are applicable and useful to our game.
 We believe that the patterns will help us write more flexible, extensible, and thread safe code.
 However, limited knowledge of design patterns required me to do extensive research on the justification and the implementation of each pattern.
 As a result, the time spent on completing the tasks exceeds the projected numbers by a large margin.
+Also issued an incorrect merge on git, so had to hunt down scattered code in multiple commits and recreate certain branches.

 *
 *